-Draw 30-40 mL of blood from each participant using three or four Vacutainer tubes.
-Specimens from these blood collection tubes are used in approximately seven different biochemical assays.
+Collect 20-30 mL of blood from each participant using three or four Vacutainer tubes.
+Specimens from these blood collection tubes are used in approximately eleven different biochemical assays.
 It is important that the technicians know more than just the arrangement of the blood collection tubes and the sequence of tube collection.
 They should also be familiar with the purpose of each tube, the type of anticoagulant in each tube, and possible sources of error in the handling of each tube.
 These tubes are organized in the test rack in the following sequence:

 Tube #1 is a 10-mL red and gray-stoppered tube filled with 9.5 mL of blood.
 This tube does NOT contain anticoagulant, so it does NOT need to be mixed following collection.
-After drawing, allow the blood to clot at room temperature for 30 minutes.
+After collection, allow the blood to clot at room temperature for 30 minutes.
 Following centrifugation, the serum is frozen and sent to the Central Laboratory.
 One potential problem with the processing of this tube is that one of the tests it is used for is a blood glucose determination.
-If the serum is allowed to remain in contact with the red cells for much longer than 30 minutes, the serum glucose levels can be artifactually decreased.
+If the serum is allowed to remain in contact with the red cells for much longer than 30 minutes, the serum glucose values can be artifactually decreased.

-Tubes #2 and #3 are 10-mL lavender-stoppered tubes containing the liquid anticoagulant EDTA.
-The whole blood from this tube is used to measure glycosylated hemoglobin and for DNA extraction.
-The plasma is used for future testing.
+Tubes #2 is a 10-mL lavender-stoppered tube containing the liquid anticoagulant EDTA.
+The plasma is used to measure p-selectin and stored for future testing.
 After each tube is fully filled with blood, invert four times then place into a room temperature rack until centrifugation.